“Sweet swinging starfish, what did you do?”

 His look . . . did things.

-For some reason, hearing gibberish from a golden man whose skin (apparently) lacked pores snapped her back to herself.
+For some reason, hearing gibberish from a being whose skin (apparently) lacked pores snapped her back to herself.
 “Okay, bucko,” she said, eyes narrowing.
 “Who the hell are you, where the hell is Tay, and did I give you permission to mess with my head?
 I did not, so if you do it again, you’ll be sorry.”

-The golden man blinked (he had two sets of eyelids and one of them went sideways so that explained the offness) and tilted his head.
+The golden man blinked (he had two sets of eyelids and one of them closed sideways so that explained the offness) and tilted his head.
 The air in the stockroom swirled, warm and cold currents scooping dust from high shelves to form glyphs in the air.

 “English,” he said, adapting with frightening speed.